-An active or alive & kicking mode (when the parasite feeds and replicates itself, in this stage is when you might experience a lot pain, light sensitivity and/or sometimes decrease in vision).
+When the parasite feeds, grows and replicates itself, in this stage is when you might experience a lot pain, light sensitivity and/or sometimes decrease in vision.

-A dormant or sleeping mode (when the parasite protects itself from attack by developing into a cyst or as I referred to it a house – in other words they go in to hibernation being able to survive for long periods of time and unfortunately one cannot predict when they will become active.
+Does not show much activity, meaning when the parasite protects itself from attack by developing into a cyst or as I referred to it a house – forming a protective wall around itself which helps the amoeba to survive in conditions that are not favourable for survival, in other words they go in to hibernation being able to survive for long periods of time and unfortunately one cannot predict when they will become active.

 Acanthamoeba are harmless to humans but can cause a serious infection if they come in contact with the cornea.
 If this is infected or damaged, it can be very painful...